 It is not uncommon for students to withdraw from courses mid-semester due to medical, emotional or academic difficulties.
 Students with disabilities may have this need compounded by their disability which in some cases may make timely completion of course work impossible.
-While students in the day division program are expected to be full-time, Westfield State University recognizes the need for some students with disabilities to have a reduced course load as an accommodation.
-If circumstances arise where students think that a reduced course load is warranted, that request should be made and will be reviewed on an individualized, case-by-case basis.
-Students approved for a reduced course load accommodation may be considered full-time if they have 9 credits a semester; eighteen credits per academic year would be considered acceptable academic progress.
+While students in the day division program are expected to be full-time, Westfield State University recognizes the need for some students with disabilities to have a reduced course load as an LDP service.
+Students in the LDP may be considered full-time if they have 9 credits a semester; eighteen credits per academic year would be considered acceptable academic progress.
+If other circumstances arise where students think that a reduced course load is warranted, that request should be made and will be reviewed on an individualized, case-bycase basis.